huynguyen314/gaming-project/README.md

 **Domain: Gaming**

 Business problem: Maximize user retention and income of game based on game types/platform, user information.
-Income of a game is defined as the sumation between **income by watching ads** or **income by user payment** and **income by purchasing items in game**.
+Income of a game is defined as the sum between **income by watching ads** or **income by user payment** and **income by purchasing items in game**.

 # Purpose